 We’re joined by a stellar line-up of industry leaders delivering online sessions over multiple days, followed by online workshops after the main conference program.
 Here are some of the friends and colleagues we’re happy to welcome to IAC20.
 You can find full details of our workshop line-up on our program page.

 Sense and Sense-making

 This year we expect that lots of conferences will have a 2020 Vision.
 We like to look at things differently – and sight is only one sense amongst many.

-In New Orleans we want to explore all of our senses and all the ways we make sense of the world and the futures we face.
+This year, we want to explore all of our senses and all the ways we make sense of the world and the futures we face.
 We want to talk about how, when and why we encode, transmit, receive, interpret and share information.
 We’ll discuss what we can perceive and make available to the senses, the different kinds of intelligences we use to interpret and understand things and the intentional actions that result when things make sense.
 We’ll also look at the role of serendipity and mischief in understanding what our senses tell us.

 The realities we perceive and make available